 If you plan to file for Chapter 7 in the next year, you can also avoid receiving a refund at all by adjusting your tax withholding so that you only pay the tax you owe.
 By doing this, you’ll receive more money each month and you can avoid getting a tax refund.
 But you need to make sure you have savings to pay any tax bill when it comes due.

 Tax refunds are valuable assets in your bankruptcy that must be listed on your bankruptcy forms.
-If you forgot to list your tax refund on your bankruptcy forms and your 341 meeting has not yet taken place, you must file an amendment to your bankruptcy forms listing the refund, whether or not it is exempt.
+If you forgot to list your tax refund on your bankruptcy forms and your 341 Meeting has not yet taken place, you must file an amendment to your bankruptcy forms listing the refund, whether it's exempt or non-exempt.

-If your 341 meeting has already occurred and the trustee has determined your case is a no-asset case chances are an amendment adding your tax refund is not necessary because it would have otherwise been protected by an exemption.
+If your 341 Meeting has already occurred and the trustee has determined your case is a no-asset case, adding an amendment to address your tax refund may not be necessary because it would have otherwise been protected by an exemption.
 You can check your state exemptions to confirm.
-In some cases a trustee may indicate that they will check back after your tax return has been filed to to see if you receive a tax refund.
+In some cases, a trustee may indicate that they will check back after your tax return has been filed to see if you get a tax refund.

-If you’re an Upsolve user and need instructions on how to use our free web app to prepare your amendment, please visit help.upsolve.org and use the "Submit a Request" feature in the top right corner to send us a message.
+If you’re an Upsolve user and need instructions on how to use our free web app to prepare your amendment, please visit my.upsolve.org and use the "Ask Upsolve Team" feature to post a private message to the team.

 Turnover of Tax Refund

 Finally, if you’ve already filed for bankruptcy and your tax refund is not exempt, make sure not to spend the refund check.
 That will get you into trouble.
-Instead, you must contact your trustee asking how to turn over the non-exempt refund funds.
-Failing to turn over your non-exempt tax refund can lead to you being denied a bankruptcy discharge.
+Instead, you must contact your trustee asking how to turn over the funds from your non-exempt refund.
+If you fail to turn over your non-exempt tax refund, your bankruptcy discharge can be denied or even revoked.

 When you’re filing for bankruptcy, it’s important to pay attention to your tax refund so you don’t lose it.
-Hopefully, the refund can be protected by your exemption scheme.
+Hopefully, your refund can be protected by an exemption.
 But if not, the best solution is to spend your refund on essential expenses before filing so it doesn’t need to be protected in your bankruptcy.